Formal Concepts and Residuation on Multilattices: Abstract

-is a complete residuated multilattice.
+can be endowed with a complete residuated multilattice structure.
 This is a generalization of a result by Ruiz-Calvi{\~n}o and Medina \cite{RM12} saying that if the (reduct of the) algebras $\mathcal{A}_i$, $i=1,2$ are complete multilattices, then $\mathcal{C}$ is a complete multilattice.